RustLabs/rustlabs.github.io/content/docs/0.0.1/MethodsEnums.md

 Test your understanding of methods of enum in Rust.

+{{<quizdown>}}

+---
+primaryColor: steelblue
+secondaryColor: '#e8e8e8'
+textColor: black
+shuffleQuestions: false
+shuffleAnswers: true
+locale: en
+---

-1. What is the output of the following code?
+# What is the output of the following code?

 ```
 #![allow(dead_code)]